With so much Data focus, is it time for a Renaissance of Research?

 Instead, there is a need for research leaders to become trusted advisers.
 To proactively identify business needs & use a more holistic view to raise relevant issues and potential solutions.
 Partnerships will be needed (including with those data & analytics leaders who might feel more like a threat right now).

 Laughlin Consultancy specialises in training & coaching leaders to achieve this.
-But, to avoid using this blog as a sales pitch (which is not it’s purpose), let me instead share this excellent advice published by Quirks magazine.
+But, to avoid using this blog as a sales pitch (which is not it’s purpose), let me instead share this excellent advice published by Advisorpedia.
 In this post, David Santee shares how research leaders need to develop multiple styles of influencing (logos, pathos & ethos):

 How fitting to be focussing on advice originally taught by Aristotle, as we talk about the Renaissance & people’s love of classical texts at that time.
 We’ve also shared before, how Socrates can help you think about your questioning as a leader, to get to the real business need.